bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kasner.md

 **Edward Kasner** was an American mathematician who worked on differential geometry.

 ### Mathematical Profile (Excerpt):
-* They had eight children, Edward being the sixth child with older siblings Annie, Marcus, Alexander, Lottie and Adolf.
-* Kasner was awarded a B.S. in 1896 having studied a range of subjects including mathematics, astronomy, logic, physics, and political science.
 * Having completed his first degree, Kasner went to Columbia University for his graduate studies.
 * Cole, who had studied for several years with Felix Klein in Leipzig, was able to use this experience in advising Kasner who was awarded his Ph.D. in 1899 for his thesis The Invariant Theory of the Inversion Group: Geometry upon a Quadric Surface.
 * Although he had been awarded a doctorate without making the usual visit to Germany, Kasner did not totally break with tradition for he spent the year 1899-1900 in Göttingen attending courses by Felix Klein and David Hilbert.